A Place of Medieval Splendor

 Cesis is located in the Gaujas National Park about 90 km North East of Riga.
 It’s the third oldest place in the whole of Lativa, which means that history is just everywhere you go in this wonderful town.
 The area was first populated in the 4th Century and the town was formally founded in 1206.
 The town grew significantly during the times of the Livonian Order and it was also part of the Hanseatic League.
 As you can imagine, there is an awful lot of culture and history in the town.
 You can read more about Cesis on the town’s tourism website and before you go you should download their fantastic map as well.
 Have a read of the post and get a better idea about why Cesis makes a great tourist destination.

 #1 – Taking a Tour to Find Out the Most About Cesis

 One thing I really love to do when I’m visiting a new place is to take a walking tour around.
 Having someone with local knowledge really brings places alive in a way it’s impossible to do just by reading a guidebook and trying to do it yourself.
 There are some amazing tour companies available in the Baltics that are just what the independent business ethos of From Real People is all about.
 If you are coming from Tallinn then you could do what we did and take the Tallinn to Riga day tour with Estonian Traveller Tours.
+Their trip included a stop in Cesis and their guide was really knowledgeable.
 If you are coming from Riga then you should check out the day tours from Riga-based EAT Riga Tours.
 Why not visit both Estonia and Lativa in one trip and give both of these great independent businesses your custom.